What does it mean to be bonded and insured?

 Third-party fidelity bonds protect your clients against the same behavior.
 Clients will typically request that you purchase a third-party fidelity bond to protect their interests, but you might also want a first-party bond to safeguard your own assets.

-For instance, a web developer gains access to a client’s sensitive information and exposes it online without consent.
-A third-party fidelity bond would reimburse the client for the costs of handling a data breach, including notifying their affected customers and paying for credit and identity monitoring services.
+For instance, a web developer gains access to a client’s sensitive information and makes an online purchase using their credit card.
+A third-party fidelity bond would reimburse the client for the amount that was stolen.

 If that same web developer hacked into your business’s bank account and embezzled thousands of dollars, a first-party fidelity bond would reimburse you for the stolen funds.